AnthonySigogne/seo-pixel-width/README.md

 In this configuration, the maximum width of the title is 588 pixels, and 1250 pixels for the description.

 ## GOOGLE SERP
 Below, a sample of Google SERP.
-The title and description of the first result have been cut by Google, while the third result is perfect .
+The title and description of the first result have been cut by Google because they are too long, while the third result is perfect.

 ![Google SERP](images/google.png?raw=true "Google SERP" )